Your whole bee year comes down to this: getting the bees through the winter.

 Fall feeding should be of 2 parts sugar to 1 part honey, certainly from September 15th till we stop feeding.
 This thicker syrup is harder to mix (my stand mixer does the job there!), but the bees do not have to evaporate off so much water vapour as with nectar or the 1:1 syrup we feed in the late summer.
 An additional advantage of 2:1 (thick) syrup is that it does not ferment or spoil as readily as the 1:1.
 Adding a splash of Honey B Healthy, or thymol, or a drop or two of bleach will also retard spoilage.

-Although there is no good research to validate my choices, I like to add a pinch of Rooster Booster (vitamins, electrolytes and lactobacillus to mimic nectar more closely) to the syrup, and a small splash of Honey B Healthy (feed stimulant and may help with Varroa control).
 I feed in a Rapid Feeder, which allows in-hive feeding but does not require opening up the colony…an important consideration as the days get colder and the bees get cranky and prone to robbing.
+There is a smaller, nuc size available as well.

 We have seen in the student apiary how wasp colonies, reaching peak populations in late summer, can suddenly turn from being occasional scavengers of dead bees in the beeyard to ravening hoardes constantly seeking entry into the hives.
 A determined assault by a large wasp colony can decimate a hive in a day or two; they will simply keep returning to plunder the brood and honey stores until there is nothing and not a single bee left.
 This fate is common in late summer and early fall.